YahiaJabeur/expo-weather/README.md

 ## Introduction

 Welcome to Expo-Weather App!
 This Expo React Native application brings you precise and up-to-date weather information.
-With a simple interface, WeatherApp offers the following features:
+With a simple interface, Expo-Weather App offers the following features:

 - **Search Location**: Easily find the weather for any location worldwide.
 - **Current Weather and 5-Day Forecast**: Get real-time weather updates and a detailed 5-day forecast.